lschubert/oci-lab-ocne/README.md

     1.2.
 In Lab Environment click on "Luna Lab" ... wait until Resources are provisioned.
 Click "Resources" Tab to gather IP addresses for ocne-operator, ocne-control and ocne-worker

-2. Checkout git repo from https://github.com/lschubert/oci-lab-ocne.git
+2. Checkout this git repo

     2.1 either within Lab Environment (Case: Lab Env), or